RM-Terrell/project-orbital/docs/getting_started.md

 and it will rebuild on save.
 With the JS and CSS files built you can run the Django server to properly start the website.

-To start the Django server, navigate inside the `django_orbital` directory and run the following command:
+To start the Django server, navigate inside the `django_orbital` directory, then apply all migrations with the following command:

+> python manage.py migrate

+and the start the server with this command:

 > python manage.py runserver

-and this will start the Django server.
+To either stop the Django server, or stop the NPM watch script, use the console command:

+> crtl + c

 Because the npm and django commands need to run in two different directories (the main project dir and django_orbital) it will probably be helpful to have two separate terminals up when developing.
 In vscode with both commands on run mode it looks like this: